Multilevel randomized quasi-Monte Carlo estimator for nested integration: Multilevel double-loop randomized quasi-Monte Carlo method for nested integrals with inexact sampling

-for some constant $k$, with $V_{\rm{HK}}$ as in \eqref{eq:VHK} and $\bar{g}$ as in \eqref{eq:bar.g}.
-Furthermore, if Assumption~\ref{asu:f.3.diff} holds, let $\bar{g}\in L^{3q}([0,1]^{d_1})$ for some $q$, such that $1\leq q\leq\infty$, with $1/p+1/q=1$, and $p$ as in Assumption~\ref{asu:f.3.diff}. \end{asu} Together, these assumptions ensure that the bias from the inner sampling in the MLDLQMC estimator remains bounded.
+with $V_{\rm{HK}}$ as in \eqref{eq:VHK}, $g_h$ and $\bar{g}_h$ as in Assumption~\ref{asu:weak.rate} and \eqref{eq:bar.g} as $h\to 0$.
+Furthermore, if Assumption~\ref{asu:f.3.diff} holds, assume that there exists $1\leq q\leq\infty$ with $1/p+1/q=1$ for $p$ as in Assumption~\ref{asu:f.3.diff} such that $\bar{g}_{h}\in L^{3q}([0,1]^{d_1})$. \end{asu} Together, these assumptions ensure that the bias from the inner sampling in the MLDLQMC estimator remains bounded.
 The assumptions depend on the particular integrands $f$ and $g$ and must be verified for each application.
 For the EIG, it is demonstrated that these assumptions hold in \cite{Bar23} and also in Section~\ref{sec:EIG.estimation} and Appendix~\ref{app:vcond} of this work, contingent on certain auxiliary assumptions on the experiment under consideration.
 The expectation of the MLDLQMC estimator is equal to the expectation of the corresponding single-level estimator at the finest level $L$, that is,

-The bound on the bias of the MLDLQMC estimator follows immediately from \cite[Proposition~2]{Bar23} with $M= M_L$ and $h= h_L$ as stated below. \begin{prop}[Bias of the MLDLQMC estimator with inexact sampling] Given Assumption~\ref{asu:weak.rate} for $g_{h_L}(\cdot,\cdot):[0,1]^{d_1}\times[0,1]^{d_2}\to\bb{R}$ and Assumptions~\ref{asu:f.3.diff} and~\ref{asu:g.L4}, if $|f'''|$ is monotonic, the bias of the MLDLQMC estimator \eqref{eq:MLrQ.h.det} with inexact sampling has the following upper bound:
+The bound on the bias of the MLDLQMC estimator follows immediately from \cite[Proposition~3]{Bar23} with $M= M_L$ and $h= h_L$ as stated below. \begin{prop}[Bias of the MLDLQMC estimator with inexact sampling] Given Assumption~\ref{asu:weak.rate} for $g_{h_L}(\cdot,\cdot):[0,1]^{d_1}\times[0,1]^{d_2}\to\bb{R}$ and Assumptions~\ref{asu:f.3.diff} and~\ref{asu:g.L4}, if $|f'''|$ is monotonic, the bias of the MLDLQMC estimator \eqref{eq:MLrQ.h.det} with inexact sampling has the following upper bound: